Introduction to Word

 - 1 April 2019 - 3 April 2019

-The November 2018 and April 2019 courses runs on Mondays, Tuesdays and Wednesdays between 9am and 5pm.
+These courses run on Mondays, Tuesdays and Wednesdays between 9am and 5pm.

 Location: All of these courses are held at Ruskin Hall Campus, Old Headington, Oxford, OX3 9BZ